xxraytz/swin-train/README.md

 First of all install libs following this README: https://github.com/microsoft/Swin-Transformer/blob/main/get_started.md.
-You should install:

 Also you should install:
 bitsandbytes
 triton==2.0.0